 No laws criminalize consensual same-sex sexual conduct between adults.
 While the SAR has laws that ban discrimination on the grounds of race, sex, disability, and family status, no law prohibits companies or individuals from discriminating on grounds of sexual orientation or gender identity.
 There are also no laws that specifically aid in the prosecution of bias-motivated crimes against members of the lesbian, gay, bisexual, transgender, queer, or intersex (LGBTQI+) community.
 Lawmakers expressed both strong support for, and strong opposition to, LGBTQI+ rights.
 LGBTQI+ activists reported that they considered the courts to be the primary avenue to secure LGBTQI+ rights and viewed the courts as impartial in decisions on LGBTQI+ issues.

 a.
 Freedom of Association and the Right to Collective Bargaining

-The law provides for the right of workers to form and join independent unions without previous authorization or excessive requirements and to conduct legal strikes, but it does not protect the right to collective bargaining or obligate employers to bargain.
-Trade unions claimed the lack of collective bargaining rights and divisions in the labor movement weakened workers’ leverage in negotiations.
-The law explicitly prohibits civil servants from bargaining collectively.
+The law provides for workers to form and join unions, but the SAR and PRC authorities took repeated actions that violated the principle of union independence.
+The law does not protect the right to collective bargaining or obligate employers to bargain.
+The law prohibits civil servants from bargaining collectively.